 If you could, which vintage magazine sums up your customer base?
 Use it to harvest new terms to attract buyers.

 There is no need to subscribe... look at them at your library, or supermarket check-out.
 (You might even stay there until they kick you out.)

 Make a keyword list

 Once you have keywords, make a list.
-Keep that list handy when you compose listings.
+(Here is a sample for vintage shops.)
+Keep that list handy to use when you compose listings.

 While writing your listing text, keep an eye on your keyword list.
 Your goal is to use important keywords in a natural, conversational way.

 Be sure to write your first paragraph for your target buyer, not for a machine.
 The more you understand about your buyers, the better you will be able to write for them.